-If you were present at this meeting I will appreciate your feedback to complement what I have outlined here, be generous to augment the content.
+If you were present at this meeting, I will appreciate your feedback to complement what I have outlined here, be generous to augment the content.
 Collectively, they will get richer.
 And encourage other participants to do the same.

 Likewise, photographs can be “read” in a similar vein if we learn how to assign meanings to different “scratches” on the surface of a photograph.
-I began by asking all the participants to pick one of the books I brought in for this purpose, and pick a photograph in it.
+I began by asking all the participants to pick one of the books I brought in for this purpose and pick a photograph in it.
 Then one member would talk about the photograph he or she was looking at for the purpose of sharing it with the others around the tables.
 The first photograph described was a man holding a baby against a dark background and that only a small part of the baby was visible.
 Then I asked another participant to pick up that book and look at the photograph just explained.
-The second viewer would explain how close the image was to his or her imagination of the photograph and add more to it for the benefit of the others.
+The second viewer would explain how close the image was to his or her mental image of the photograph and add more to it for the benefit of the others.
 This, we did for a couple of rounds.

-Then I pointed out to the participants that they were mainly describing the content of the image rather than the elements of the photograph.
-Every photograph shares some common elements with all other photographs, and reading and talking about photographs should focus on the elements of the photograph one of which may be the content.
+Then I pointed out to the participants that they were describing the content of the image rather than the elements of the photograph.
+Every photograph shares some common elements with all other photographs and reading and talking about photographs should focus on the elements of the photograph one of which may be the content.
 I referred to Michael Freeman’s book The Photographer’s Eye and read some headings with a little expansion.
 Here are the elements I underlined for future discussion: